MELISSA GILBERT (GRETTA CONROY)

 Paul Muldoon, winner of the 2003 Pulitzer Prize for Moy Sand and Gravel, is the author of 12 major collections of poetry, and the current poetry editor of The New Yorker magazine.
 He holds the Howard G.B.
 Clark '21 chair in the Humanities at Princeton University.

-Jean Hanff Korelitz is the author of six novels, including Admission, You Should Have Known and the forthcoming The Devil and Webster.
+Jean Hanff Korelitz is the author of six novels, including Admission, You Should Have Known and The Devil and Webster.

 CIARÁN o'reilly (director)